iagoleal/iagoleal.github.io/content/posts/cuts.md

 Think about the graph of $f$.
 The graph of a cut is a hyperplane diving the space in two halves: points above and below it.
-You can think of the process of maxing out the cuts as slicing the space to form a region containing the graph of $f$.
+To form the polyhedral function, we slice the space, one cut at a time, in order to carve a polyhedron containing the graph of $f$.
-Below we see an illustration of this view.

 <svg width="800" height="200">
   <rect width="800" height="200" style="fill:rgb(200,200,200);stroke-width:3;stroke:rgb(0,0,0)" />